 Here is a collection of observed phenomena that tend to support equation 9.1.

 where Ea is called the activation energy and the prefactor A is called the attempt frequency .
 The idea here is that the reaction pathway has a potential barrier of height Ea and the rate depends on thermal activation over the barrier.
 In the independent-particle approximation, we expect that thermal agitation will randomly give an exponentially small fraction of the particles an energy greater than Ea in accordance with equation 9.1.

 Of course there are many examples where equation 11.1 would not be expected to apply.
 For instance, the flow of gas through a pipe (under the influence of specified upstream and downstream pressures) is not a thermally activated process, and does not exhibit an exponential dependence on inverse temperature.

 Consider an ordinary electrical battery.
 This is an example of a system where most of the modes are characterized by well-defined temperature, but there are also a few exceptional modes.
 Often such systems have an energy that is higher than you might have guessed based on the temperature and entropy, which makes them useful repositories of “available” energy.

-Figure 11.1 shows two states of the battery, discharged (on the left) and charged (on the right).
+Figure 11.1 shows the probability of the various microstates of the battery, when it is discharged (on the left) or charged (on the right).
 Rather that labeling the states by the subscript i as we have done in the past, we label them using a pair of subscripts i,j, where i takes on the values 0 and 1 meaning discharged and charged respectively, and j runs over the thermal phonon modes that we normally think of as embodying the heat capacity of an object.